 The penalties on conviction are significant, with two directors in the case above being imprisoned, disqualified as directors and ordered to repay thousands of pounds or face extended prison sentences, but far more so is the reputational damage associated with such a conviction.

-In our trust in the boardroom publication, we have explored how critical transparency is to ensuring a sustainable, ethical and future proof culture and organisation.
+In our securing your future publication, we have explored how critical transparency is to ensuring a sustainable, ethical and future proof culture and organisation.
 Effective mechanisms for preventing bribery have to be a part of this.

 Organisations who have only taken initial steps, or haven’t considered Bribery Act compliance thoroughly should: